JakeCarbone/UCL-coding-tutorial/presentation.md

 ## What makes code so powerful

-Whilst the high evaluation of coding as a skill probably has a lot to do with who typically codes, there are some features inherent to coding that make it very powerful:
+There are some features inherent to coding that make it very powerful:

 * Code is reusable
 * Code is easily replicable